HOME

 1830 The State of Georgia declares all Cherokee tribal office holders criminals and unilaterally extended its laws over the Cherokee nation.

-1830 Indian Removal Act Sets aside land in Indian Territory for the "Five Civilized Tribes" Choctaw, Chickasaw, Cherokee, Creek and Seminole.
+1830 The Indian Removal Act Sets aside land in Indian Territory for the "Five Civilized Tribes" Choctaw, Chickasaw, Cherokee, Creek and Seminole.

 1830 The "Trail of Tears" moves the Cherokee Nation west of the Mississippi into Oklahoma and the Indian Territory.